zeng-yichen/linkwatch/README.md

 docker compose down
 # OR (for older Docker installations)
 docker-compose down

+# For production with persistent storage, modify docker-compose.yml to add:
+# volumes:
+#   - linkwatch_data:/app/data
+# And uncomment the volumes section at the bottom
 ```

-**Note**: The database file is stored in `/app/data` inside the container.
-Without volume mounting, your data will be lost when the container stops.
+**Note**: The database file is stored in `linkwatch.db` inside the container.
+For production use with persistent storage, modify the docker-compose.yml file to add volume mounting.

 ## Configuration